 The Transfer office, located in the Student Development Center, provides information and assistance for students planning to transfer to another college or university.
-The office also maintains specific transfer arrangements through the MassTransfer program (see page 26) and through articulation agreements with numerous colleges and universities (see page 19).
-See also "Transfer Counseling" on page 34.
+The office also maintains specific transfer arrangements through the Massachusetts Transfer Compact and through articulation agreements with numerous colleges and universities.
+(See also "Transfer Counseling" on page 34.)